 5 Easy Steps to Buy a Second Home

-Before setting out to buy a second home, you probably have reservations that are stopping you from making an immediate decision.
-You might wonder if it's too extravagant.
-When interest rates are low, if you can afford a high-end car payment, you can probably afford a second home; providing you don't go hog wild and are looking for this home in a reasonably priced area.
+Before setting out to buy a second home, you probably have reservations that are stopping you from making an immediate decision, such as whether it's too extravagant.
+When interest rates are low, if you can afford a high-end car payment, you can probably afford a second home, providing you don't go overboard and looking for your second home in a reasonably priced area.

 Location is the driving factor in real estate.
 It's why you hear the mantra location, location, location repeated so much.
 You need to decide if you want to buy a second home within a short distance from your present home or if you will take a train or fly to get there.

 How often you plan to use the second home will have a direct bearing on its location.
-If it's a getaway house for the weekend, most likely you want this home within an easy commuting distance.
-If the second home is for a couple of family vacations a year, it can further away or located in another state or country.
+If it's a getaway house for the weekend, most likely you'll want this home within an easy commuting distance.
+If the second home is for a couple of family vacations a year, it can be further away or located in another state or country.

-Step 2: Determine Type of Home
+Determine the Type of Home

 A home in the country is on the bucket list of many people.
-Maybe you would like a farm or a quiet estate found down a dirt road and behind a locked gate?
+Maybe you would like a farm or a quiet estate located down a dirt road and behind a locked gate?
 Or a home on a lake?
 Or a modular home/manufactured home that you can place on a lot?

 Perhaps a condo or townhome is more your style because you might prefer more amenities, less yard work or maintenance.
 Condos also offer a lock-and-go lifestyle, which makes some absentee owners feel more secure while away from their second home.

 Buyers who get in over their heads usually either get swept away by the grandeur of it all, or they have failed to establish an upper-end limit, a maximum amount they are willing to pay to buy a second home.
 Many buyers who want to buy a second home intend to finance that purchase.

 If you intend to finance the purchase, your maximum price might be affected by interest rates, and the amount of your mortgage payment (plus taxes, etc.) may have a greater impact on you than the sales price.
 One way to figure out if you can afford the mortgage payment is to begin socking away that amount into a savings account every pay period.
 If it's comfortable and not a strain on your budget, you will most likely be OK down the road, providing you maintain a cushion.
-Experts recommend at least 6 months of a reserve fund.
+Experts recommend at least six months of payments in a reserve fund.

 If you begin to find there are few homes for sale in the price range you have established, then it is time to revisit steps one and two.
 You may need to adjust your expectations.
 Either choose a different location or a different type of home.

 Your local real estate agent can probably refer a local lender to you.
 You will fare better with your offer if you use a lender the seller and listing agent are familiar with.
 You may want to use your own lender back home, but your preferred lender might not lend in that area.
-And, if an unknown mortgage lender will hurt your chances when submitting an offer, why take that chance?
+And, if an unknown mortgage lender could hurt your chances when submitting an offer, why take that chance?

-Many listings agents will advise their clients to reject an offer if it appears without a preapproval letter and there is financing involved.
+Many listing agents will advise their clients to reject an offer if it appears without a preapproval letter and there is financing involved.
 Ask if you can fill out a mortgage application online.
 You do not need, in most instances, to meet with the mortgage lender in person.

 Also, by using a local lender, you increase the chances the lender will pull an appraiser from a local pool of appraisers.
 It is important to have a local appraiser who is familiar with the neighborhood to appraise your home.
 Some "online" mortgage lenders end up with out-of-area appraisers, and that's one way to get a low appraisal that could blow your transaction.